awsdocs/amazon-ec2-user-guide/doc_source/RootDeviceStorage.md

 C:\> (Get-EC2Instance -InstanceId i-i-1234567890abcdef0).Instances.BlockDeviceMappings.Ebs
 ```

-## Changing the initial size of the root volume<a name="change-root-volume-initial-size"></a>
+## Change the initial size of the root volume<a name="change-root-volume-initial-size"></a>

 By default, the size of the root volume is determined by the size of the snapshot\.
 You can increase the initial size of the root volume using the block device mapping of the instance as follows\.

 1. Determine the device name of the root volume specified in the AMI, as described in [Viewing the EBS volumes in an AMI block device mapping](block-device-mapping-concepts.md#view-ami-bdm)\.

-1. Confirm the size of the snapshot specified in the AMI block device mapping, as described in [Viewing Amazon EBS snapshot information](ebs-describing-snapshots.md)\.
+1. Confirm the size of the snapshot specified in the AMI block device mapping, as described in [View Amazon EBS snapshot information](ebs-describing-snapshots.md)\.

 1. Override the size of the root volume using the instance block device mapping, as described in [Updating the block device mapping when launching an instance](block-device-mapping-concepts.md#Using_OverridingAMIBDM), specifying a volume size that is larger than the snapshot size\.